informationgrid/ingrid-editor/README.md

 We suggest to use the startup configuration to prevent accidentally commit of development changes.

 ### Start the client and server
-Run IgeServer.java as Java Application in the server directory.
+For IntelliJ configuration see the section below.

+#### Server
+You can also run the server from command line:

+> ./gradlew bootRun --args='--spring.profiles.active=default,dev,mcloud'

+The database will be created inside the directory where the command was executed.

+With the following command a jar is generated, which contains the whole server including optimized frontend application:

+> ./gradlew -PbuildProfile=prod clean build

+**TBD:** create an installer instead

+#### Client
 For the client just run `npm start` in the frontend directory.
 When developing for Internet Explorer please run `npm run start-ie11`.

-With the following command a jar is generated, which contains the whole server:
-TBD: create an installer instead

-> ./gradlew -PbuildProfile=prod clean build

 ### Setup IntelliJ IDEA